Syphilis

 If it is suspected that the bacteria have already infected the central nervous system (neurosyphilis), we can perform a cerebrospinal fluid puncture.
 A small amount of cerebrospinal fluid is removed from the spinal cord and then examined.

-As an expectant mother, you can prevent syphilis from being transmitted to your unborn child by having appropriate tests (screening examinations) carried out as part of maternity care.
+Syphilis can also be transmitted without sexual intercourse – for example from an infected mother to her unborn child.
+A timely diagnosis of syphilis during pregnancy is therefore crucial.
+Appropriate syphilis tests (screening examinations) are recommended as part of maternity care.
 If a syphilis infection is detected, you should be treated immediately with an antibiotic to minimize the risk of transmission to your child.

 Course and prognosis of syphilis

-However, the disease can sometimes recur even after years without symptoms (latent syphilis).
+However, the disease can sometimes recur even after years of freedom from symptoms (latent syphilis).
 Possible consequences are severe nerve disorders, heart and bone changes as well as an infestation of internal organs.

 If syphilis is only recognized and treated at an advanced stage, this has a negative impact on the prognosis.
 Any late damage, such as paralysis, can leave those affected in need of care for the rest of their lives.

-The treatment of choice for syphilis is the antibiotic penicillin (benzathine benzylpenicillin), which is administered as an injection into the gluteal muscle.
+The treatment of choice for syphilis is the antibiotic penicillin (benzathine benzylpenicillin), which is usually administered as an injection into the gluteal muscle.
+The duration of therapy depends on the stage of the disease and any concomitant illnesses.
+If the nervous system, eyes or ears are involved, penicillin is administered as an infusion.